Criminals Who Mysteriously Vanished

 Aribert Heim

 Heim was thought to be located in Latin America, but until the 1960s he managed to live a decent life in Germany itself.
-Once the cops were closing in on him, he fled to Egypt.
-There he converted to Islam and walked 15 miles a day to keep busy.
+Once the cops were closing in on him, he fled to Egypt, where he converted to Islam and walked 15 miles a day to keep busy.
 Neighbors knew him as Tarek Hussein Farid, the guy who would never let anyone photograph him.
 He died in 1992 and was never captured.

 D.B.
 Cooper

-According to the New York Times, Cooper was cool as a cucumber when he pulled off a hijacking in 1971.
-He was wearing a suit and carrying a briefcase when he bought a one-way ticket at the Portland airport.
-While he waited for the plane to take off he ordered a drink.
-Once in the air he handed the flight attendant a note saying he had a bomb in his briefcase.
-He wanted a parachute and $200,000.
+Perhaps one of the most infamous missing criminals of all time was known as D.B.
+Cooper.
+Cooper was cool as a cucumber when he pulled off a hijacking in 1971.
+He was wearing a suit and carrying a briefcase when he bought a one-way ticket at the Portland airport, and while he waited for the plane to take off he ordered a drink.
+Once in the air, Cooper handed the flight attendant a note saying he had a bomb in his briefcase, and wanted a parachute and $200,000.
 What he didn't want was hostages, so he let everyone off once they landed in Seattle.
-He got what he wanted, then told the pilot to fly to Mexico City but never to go higher than 10,000 feet.
-Somewhere along the way, he took the parachute and the money and jumped out of the plane.
-As far as the authorities know, he was never heard from again.